- New Recipes

 Ruth's Chris Steak House Creamed Spinach

-The delicious creamed spinach served at Ruth's Chris inspired this recipe that has just a hint of cayenne pepper in it for that Louisiana zing.
-The recipe requires a package of frozen spinach to make it convenient, but you can use the same amount of fresh spinach if you prefer.
+The delicious creamed spinach served at this famous steakhouse inspired this recipe that has just a hint of cayenne pepper in it for that Louisiana zing.
+My Ruth's Chris creamed spinach recipe requires a package of frozen spinach to make it convenient, but you can use the same amount of fresh spinach if you prefer.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.